ucodery/ucodery-slides/slides/you-are-sharing-your-code-wrong/slides.md

 </style>

 <!--
-Very New standard: January 2024 (PEP-723)

 Not supported by all env runners.
 Not supported by old versions of supported runners

 Cannot install (pip), nor create a library for import ... or multi-file exe

 Simple, but not very extensible solution (yet)

-asking users to have specific `hatch` is 1 more share step
+asking recievers to have specific `hatch` is a hidden install step (with version checking decision point) -->

-here to tell you there is a better way
--->

 ---